 In addition to these standards of governance and financial management, the SHR has established constitutional standards: these set out what must be included in our Rules.
 Amongst other things, they describe the duties of the Chair and eligibility for membership; establish requirements to have a Code of Conduct in place and specify that Committee members must participate in annual reviews of their individual effectiveness.
-Additionally, the SHR's standards require that any Committee member who is seeking to continue as a member having already been a Committee member for nine years or more must have the Committee's approval to do so.
+Additionally, the SHR's standards require that any Committee member who is seeking to continue as a member having already been a Committee member for nine years or more must have the Committee's] approval to do so.
 Our Chair cannot hold office for more than five years.
 All of these requirements are reflected in our Rules.

 In addition to the statistical, performance and financial returns which RSLs are required to submit, the Committee must also prepare and submit an Annual Assurance Statement (AAS) to the SHR.
 This Statement must confirm the Committee's assurance, on the basis of evidence, that WWHC complies with all of the requirements of the Regulatory Framework.
+This includes specific statements about compliance with specific requirements, such as tenant and resident safety.

-The AAS must either confirm compliance or identify any issues of noncompliance which are material to the RSL's ability to meet statutory and/or regulatory requirements.
+The AAS must either confirm compliance or identify any issues of non-compliance which are material to the RSL's ability to meet statutory and/or regulatory requirements.
+It must be submitted to the SHR by 31 October each year.

 The Evidence Bank which supports the Committee's assurance is maintained throughout the year and includes reports, plans, policies, performance information, advice and other documents.
 The Annual Assurance Statement is published on our website and by the SHR.

 The SHR uses the AAS, statistical and performance information that all RSLs are required to submit annually to determine the Regulatory Status for each individual RSL.
-This is shown in the annual Engagement Plan which is published annually by the SHR: for the first time in March 2021.
+This is shown in the annual Engagement Plan which is published annually by the SHR.
+We are also required to publish our current engagement plan on our website.